 In this Annual Report, references to "\$" refer to the national currency (Mexican pesos) and references to "US\$" refer to United States dollars.
 Unless the context otherwise requires, the financial and economic information contained in this Annual Report has been expressed in thousands of Mexican pesos.
 Some figures and percentages contained in this Annual Report have been rounded to facilitate presentation.

-The figures as of December 31, 2020 and 2019 in the accompanying financial statements are presented in thousands of Mexican pesos, unless otherwise stated.
-The results presented in 2019 include the effects of IFRS 16.
-This standard affected the Company mainly due to real estate rental agreements, where some of the stores it operates are located, and some transportation equipment rental agreements.
+The figures as of December 31, 2022, 2021 and 2020 in the accompanying financial statements are presented in thousands of Mexican pesos, unless otherwise stated.

 2. EXECUTIVE SUMMARY